magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Let's fix all these issues.
 Open the `predicates.cljc` living in the `test/valip/test` directory.
-You'll see that, due to some cut&paste command, Chas Emerick defined the `test-max-length` two times.
-Just remove one of them.
+You'll see that, due to some cut&paste command, Chas Emerick defined the `test-max-length` two times with a different body.
+Just rename the second definition as `text-min-length`.

-To fix the *WARNINGs* and the *ERRORs* about the `url?` not been defined, just wrap it in the `#?` reader macro as follows:
+To fix the *WARNINGs* and the *ERRORs* about the `url?` not been defined, remove the `url?` symbol from the `:refer` section of the CLJS `valip.predicates` namespace requirement and wrap the `test-url?` definition in the `#?` reader macro as follows:

 ```clj
 #?(:clj (deftest test-url?